tencentyun/intlcloud-documents/product_new/网络产品中心/负载均衡/产品简介/使用约束_intl_en.md

 </tbody>
 </table>

 A CLB instance **will not unbind itself** from the CVM instance.
-After a CVM instance becomes isolated (pay-as-you-go CVM instance has been in arrears for more than 2 hours), it **will not unbind itself** from the CLB instance either.
+After a CVM instance becomes isolated (pay-as-you-go CVM instance has been overdue for more than 2 hours), it **will not unbind itself** from the CLB instance either.